Maxwe59/Ascii-Chess-on-the-Terminal/README.md

 How 2 use:
-use AWSD to toggle arrows
+\nuse AWSD to toggle arrows
 use SPACE to select a piece to move use ENTER to move piece to desired location (You must move the arrows to an appropriate position) if you fail to choose an appropriate spot for a piece, the piece will be deselected